ircdocs/modern-irc/_includes/concepts.md

 ## Communication Types

-This section describes how current implementations deliver different classes of messages.
+*This section describes how current implementations deliver different classes of messages and is not normative.*

 This section ONLY deals with the spanning-tree topology, shown in the figure below.
 This is because spanning-tree is the topology specified and used in all IRC software today.
 Other topologies are being experimented with, but are not yet used in production by networks.